 1. Pick Up The Phone and Talk to Your Clients

-Numerous bar journal articles across the country say that communication with clients decreases your risk of a legal malpractice case.
-When you are running a solo or small firm, many new clients will come through word-of-mouth from your old clients.
+Numerous bar journal articles say that communication with clients decreases your risk of a legal malpractice case.
+Additionally, when you are running a solo or small firm, many new clients will come through word-of-mouth from your old clients.
 Affirmatively reaching out to your client just to say hello can go a long way.
 This is not to say you should show up to your client’s kids’ soccer games, but reach out and talk to them even when you are not obligated to do so.

 2. Do Not Bill for Everything You Do

 In many big firms, attorneys bill clients for everything they can think of—telephone calls, letters, even copy-and-pasting subpoenas.
 But before you start machine-gunning a client every month with 0.1’s, you should understand that your clients have probably hired high-billing attorneys before, and were likely unhappy about being nickeled and dimed.

 In my small practice, I tell hourly rate clients at sign-up what I am not going to bill them for: travel time around town, speaking with them on the telephone (no matter who makes the call), or writing and reading emails or letters.
 I also put this in the retainer agreement.
 Some clients have actually been shocked (in a good way) that I would not charge for these things.

 A caveat: I have not had a client barrage me with calls or emails.
 If you are worried about a client taking advantage of unlimited free telephone calls or emails, consider setting a daily or weekly limit.